 What Should You Expect as a New Trainee Electrician?
+A Guide

 ON YOUR FIRST DAY AS A NEW TRAINEE ELECTRICIAN, WILL YOU BE DOING WIRING WORK, OR SHOULD YOU EXPECT TO GRAB A SHOVEL AND START DIGGING HOLES?
 WELL, THAT DEPENDS.